 - Lift up your heads, O you gates!
 Lift up, you everlasting doors!
 And the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, He is he King of glory.
 Selah Psalm 24:9-10 (NKJV)

 Interesting Facts About Grenada

-Government Type: parliamentary democracy and a Commonwealth realm
+Government Type: parliamentary democracy under a constitutional monarchy; a Commonwealth realm